-

 Life Span

-Australian Mountain Doodles tend to have a friendly, playful, and upbeat personality and a sweet, gentle disposition.
-They are affectionate dogs that get along well with children, other dogs, and other pets.
+Australian Mountain Doodles tend to have friendly, playful, and upbeat personalities and sweet, gentle dispositions.
+Well-socialized, they are affectionate dogs that get along well with children, other dogs, and other pets.
+They will likely bark to alert you and may be cautious at first, but they tend to warm up to strangers once introduced, provided they are properly socialized.

 They can have a high prey drive, so they will likely need some extra socialization with other smaller pets in the household.
+Provided they have been socialized with them and you have worked to manage prey drive in dogs, they can do well with smaller pets in the family, especially if they have been raised with them.
 They may have a working dog instinct, but they are also fantastic family companions.

 An Australian Mountain Doodle tends to be a highly adaptable dog breed.
 They do well in larger homes with room to run.
-And, they can also adapt to apartment living as long as plenty of time is dedicated to giving them enough exercise, attention, and mental stimulation.
+And, they can also adapt to apartment living, as long as plenty of time is dedicated to giving them enough exercise, attention, and mental stimulation every day.

 As with any dog, they are sensitive to heat.
 These dogs may also wear out faster in the heat than less fluffy dog breeds.
 They tend to do well in cooler climates.
 Because they thrive on attention from their families and are devoted to them, they do not like to spend a lot of time alone.